ddnexus/pagy/docs/how-to.md

 ## Paginate ActiveRecord collections

 Pagy works out of the box with `ActiveRecord` collections.
-See also the [arel](http://ddnexus.github.io/pagy/extras/arel) for better performance of grouped ActiveRecord collections.
+See also the [arel extra](http://ddnexus.github.io/pagy/extras/arel) for better performance of grouped ActiveRecord collections.

 ### Paginate a decorated collection